Keeping Backyard Chickens - Part 1

 Housing the chickens will depend on where you live.
 We have very cold snowy winters and thanks to the realities of Climate Change, we also experience extended days of hot/humid days of 90+ degrees.
 I wanted the coop to be predator proof so I decided to purchase one made by a local farmer, which cost me $600 (without roof shingles and unpainted).
 I added the shingles, stained the outside with weatherproof stain and, as we are now going on our 6th year, I'm so glad I did this.

 The other consideration is not to overstuff your chicken coop with chickens.
 I had originally purchased 9 Rhode Island Reds and this coop was built for 6 chickens.
 It was a tight fit and I had to add another roost for them.
 Overcrowding a chicken coop is not healthy for the birds and can cause health problems.
 Since we live in a wooded area we have all kinds of wildlife (i.e. - hawks, coyote, fox, fisher cat, raccoon, possum, an occasional black bear) plus local dogs and cats.
 As all are potential predators, we fenced in a large section of woods surrounding the coop to given the chickens plenty of room to roam while also protecting them from most of these critters.
+My next blog posting will cover choice of bedding, general care and a few things my chickens taught us.6 comments

 We love keeping chickens and it was great for the kids when they were little.
 We buy ours now from 4H kids at the fair.
 That way we eliminate the chick stage which is more work (but more fun too).